rushio-consulting/flutter_camera_ml_vision/README.md

 )
 ```

-`CameraMlVision` is a widget that show the preview of the camera.
-It take a detector as parameter here we pass the `detectInImage` method of the `BarcodeDetector` object.
+`CameraMlVision` is a widget that shows the preview of the camera.
+It takes a detector as a parameter here we pass the `detectInImage` method of the `BarcodeDetector` object.
 The detector parameter can take all the different FirebaseVision Detector.
 Here is a list :

 ```